 2) Lifestyle changes can help improve your sleep apnea

-The same goes for smoking—many studies have shown that smoking cigarettes negatively impacts your sleep quality.
+The same goes for smokingβ€”many studies have shown that smoking cigarettes negatively impacts your sleep quality.
 Overall, prioritizing a healthy lifestyle and eating healthy will help you get a better rest each night.

 Investing in a bed that can elevate your head, or a pregnancy pillow, can help you sleep in a comfortable position that promotes easier breathing.

-3) There’s two types of sleep apnea
+3) There are two types of sleep apnea

-Obstructive sleep apnea is the most common type and this occurs when the muscles that support and control your tongue and soft palate relax, resulting in a partially closed or narrowed airway.
-When it comes to central sleep apnea, your brain is responsible for your disrupted sleep as it fails to instruct your muscles to breathe.
+Obstructive sleep apnea is the most common type and occurs when the muscles that support and control your tongue and soft palate relax, resulting in a partially closed or narrowed airway.

 4) It affects men, women, and children

-Nobody is safe when it comes to both types of sleep apnea but it tends to affect more men than women or children.
+Nobody is safe when it comes to both types of sleep apnea, but it tends to affect more men than women or children.
 Sleep apnea in kids presents differently than it does in adults.

-If you’re a parent, here are the symptoms of sleep apnea in children that you should watch out for: snoring, gasps, or snorts while sleeping, bed wetting, restless sleeping, sleeping in odd positions, sleepwalking, night terrors, behavioral issues during the day, and excessive sleepiness when they are awake.
+If you’re a parent, here are the symptoms of sleep apnea in children that you should watch out for: snoring, gasps or snorts while sleeping, bed wetting, restless sleeping, sleeping in odd positions, sleepwalking, night terrors, behavioral issues during the day, and excessive sleepiness when they are awake.

 5) The size of your neck matters

-This sounds weird but it’s true—if you’ve got a larger neck than most, you’re prone to sleep apnea.
+This sounds unusual but it’s true β€” if you’ve got a larger neck than most, you’re prone to sleep apnea.
 It’s common in men with a neck circumference of 17 inches and women with a neck circumference of 16 inches.

 6) There are certain risk factors